biosimulators/Biosimulators_utils/README.md

 ## Development team
 This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York and the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org).

-## Contributing to BioSimulators-utils
+## Contributing to BioSimulators utils
-We enthusiastically welcome contributions to BioSimulators-utils!
+We enthusiastically welcome contributions to BioSimulators utils!
 Please see the [guide to contributing](CONTRIBUTING.md) and the [developer's code of conduct](CODE_OF_CONDUCT.md).

 ## Acknowledgements
 This work was supported by National Institutes of Health award P41EB023912.